Defend Yourself in a Debt Lawsuit - How to Fight and Win a Debt Lawsuit

 As we mentioned before, a collection agency is betting the borrower will not respond to their lawsuit and they will be awarded a default judgment.
 Therefore, creditors don't always stop to see if they can actually legally sue you for this debt, i.e., if the Statute of Limitations has run out on this debt.
 In most states, creditors have a maximum amount of years they can legally sue you for this debt.
 After that, the Statute of Limitations expires and the collector will lose.

 If the Statute of Limitations has expired, you can use this a defense and get your lawsuit dismissed.
 Every state's statute on debt is different, so see our page which lists out each state's limits on debt collection.

 Sue Your Creditor

 This is an idea we talk about very often on our website.
 If a debt collector has violated any of the provisions in the Fair Debt Collection Practices Act (FDCPA), you may be able to sue them and be awarded damages.
 Consumers can successfully sue for violations of the debt collections practices act and are entitled to statutory damages of $1,000, plus punitive and economic damages.
-To read more on this topic, you can purchase our eBook entitled, "Turning the Tables on Your Creditors".
+To read more on this topic, you can purchase our eBook entitled How to Sue Your Creditors.

 File For Bankruptcy

 We are not advocating to file bankruptcy, as this type of decision should be at the very least, talked over with a qualified bankruptcy attorney.
 But, if the debt you are being sued for is so large or if it is just one of many debts you owe, it may make sense to file bankruptcy.
 When you do, you will be protected by the "automatic stay", which will halt any and all debt collection efforts being made against you.
 If you are thinking about filing bankruptcy, talk to an attorney as soon as you are served with a Summons and Complaint.
 Don't wait until the day you are suppose to be in court!